ibm-cloud-docs/sell/software-publish.md

 1. Select a version of your product.
 1. Click **Publish version**.

-## Request for approval by using the API
+## Requesting for approval by using the API
 {: #sw-request-approval-api}
 {: api}

 Before you can publish your product to the {{site.data.keyword.cloud_notm}} catalog, you must request an approval for your product.
-You can programmatically submit your software for approval by calling the Partner Center Sell API as shown in the following sample request:
+You can programmatically submit your software for approval by calling the [Partner Center Sell API](/apidocs/partner-center-sell#request-product-approval){: external} as shown in the following sample request:

 ```bash
 curl --request POST \